On Fujianese-Chinese Diaspora

 The aforementioned groups came from a beautiful province in China, Fujian (Hokkien Province) and Guangdong (Canton Province), okay, if those two are Hokkien and Canton Province, where’s Hakka and Teochew?

 But in this article, I will put more focus on Fujianese people in particular.
-Fujianese in this article, refers to both dialectal groups; 1) Hokkien, and 2) Hakka.
+Fujianese in this article, refers to a dialectal group; Hokkien or Hoklo people.

 Being geographically isolated by hills and mountains made Fujianese rely on their coastline and ports to trade, and eventually brought them to another part of the world, especially Southeast Asia, the southern ocean aka the Nanyang.